top of page

 registered visiting architect at the Czech Chamber of Architects

-joined Foster + Partners in London in 2022
+joined Foster + Partners in London

 finalist mention in the Castelfranco Emilia Food Academy logo competition

-finalist in the public sculpture project Viseu in Portugal
+finalist in the public sculpture project in Viseu, Portugal

-joined 1508 London studio in London in 2020
+joined 1508 London studio in London

 finalist in the Central Park Book Studio competition